Quietly in the background, with no fuss or bluster, we didn’t always give Kay her due!

 When Carew left us to work with a dairy flock, Kay was promoted to Number One dog and we finally realised just how good she was, and how much we’d come to rely on her.
 Without our noticing, Kay had became our go-to dog.

-At 12 years of age Kay’s become rather deaf, and with her eyesight not what it was her working days are over, but she seems to enjoy her retirement.
+At 12 years of age Kay’s became rather deaf, and with her eyesight not what it was her working days are over, but she seems to enjoy her retirement.
 She takes an interest in her daughters, Jet and Maddie, and her granddaughter Scout, and still enjoys the traditional collie sport of “flattening” precocious young pups who try to take advantage of her good nature.

 We have Ezra’s daughter, Dulcie, making meteoric progress, and she, with Jet and Maddie, have taken over Kay’s work duties, but we’ll probably never know if they could be such accomplished training class assistants.